 While it's not uncommon for people to combine tobacco and cannabis in a joint that's also known as a spliff, blunts are filled strictly with cannabis.
 Because there is already tobacco in the cigar paper used to roll a blunt, there's no reason to add additional tobacco.

-Blunt wrappers have a heavier weight and are much sturdier than rolling papers.
-This allows much more cannabis — often two grams or more — to be wrapped in a single blunt than a joint.
+Blunt wrappers are heavier, sturdier, and larger than rolling papers.
+This allows them to hold much more cannabis — often 2 grams or more — than in a joint.

-Because of the thicker cigar paper, blunts burn much more slowly than joints, making for a longer smoking session.
-Combined with their larger size, blunts are a popular consumption method for larger groups.
+Because of the thicker cigar paper, blunts burn much more slowly than joints, making for a slower burn and longer smoking session.
+This combined with their larger size makes blunts a popular consumption method for larger groups.

 Some cannabis consumers may also wonder whether there's a difference in the high created by blunts and other cannabis paraphernalia, such as pipes.
 The tobacco used in the production of blunts could create a head rush effect in some users, giving them the impression that blunts get you higher than pipes.
 However, the more realistic reason blunts tend to generate a more potent buzz is because they can hold more cannabis than your average pipe.

 Ready to take a shot at rolling a blunt?
 Here's how it's done:

 Before you can start rolling a blunt, you need to break down your cannabis.
 You have two options: You can either grind down your buds in a grinder, or you can break them down with your fingers.

 Some people prefer grinders because they break down cannabis more evenly, leading to a more even burn.
 However, grinding down your weed too much can cause your blunt to burn more quickly.
 That's why others prefer to break down their cannabis by hand.
 Either method works; it's just a matter of personal preference.

 Step 2: Empty the cigar

 (Note: if you purchased a blunt wrap, there won't be any tobacco to deal with, so you can skip this step.)